Dmitriuso/long-summarization-pegasus/README.md

-# mon-pegasus
+# Long Summarization PEGASUS

-Trying to fine-tune PEGASUS for different languages.
+I'm excited to hereby present the PEGASUS model fine-tuned for the abstract summarization of long texts.
+We fine-tuned it in English on datasets `scientific_papers/arxiv`, `scientific_papers/pubmed` and `big_patent/d`.